aroon812/EbayPlusPlus/README.md

 Breakdown:
 1. Aaron Thompson:
     - Created the controller for bid/buy functionality
     - Created the initial skeleton ui for the item
     - Made the add item form match the add item schema
 2. Jared Polonitza:
-    -
+    -A lot
 3. Braden Ash:
     -
 4. Skye Guegan:
-    -
+    - Added a removal date to the item list page and single item page
+    - When adding a new item added a cool calendar thing
 5. Lukas Jimenez-Smith
     - Update README
     - Item Framewok in HTML with picture